whiskyechobravo/kerko/docs/upgrading.md

     ```

 - Adapt your configuration file:
-    - Make sure the `kerko.feeds.fields` parameter is either omitted or has at least the following values: `["id", "data", "item_fields"]`.
+    - Make sure the `kerko.feeds.fields` parameter is either omitted or has at
+      least the following values: `["id", "data", "item_fields"]`.
+- Rebuild your search index using the following commands:

+    ```bash
+    flask kerko clean index
+    flask kerko sync index
+    ```

 - Restart the application.

 ### Custom applications